-4. Summary of material accounting policies (Continued from previous page)
+3. Material accounting policy information (Continued from previous page)

 For this purpose, a financial asset is transferred if the Credit Union either:

 - Transfers the right to receive the contractual cash flows of the financial asset; or - Retains the right to receive the contractual cash flows of the financial asset, but assumes an obligation to pay received cash flows in full to one or more third parties without material delay and is prohibited from further selling or transferring the financial asset.